doguhanyeke/doguhanyeke.github.io/_pages/bugs.md

 </style>

 <div class="bugs-intro">
-This page highlights security vulnerabilities and bugs we have discovered, including those reported through bug bounty programs and responsible disclosure to vendors.
+This page highlights security vulnerabilities and bugs we have discovered, including those reported through bug bounty programs and responsible disclosure to vendors, acknowledged by Google with a bug bounty, $500.
 </div>

 <!-- Add your detailed bug discovery content here, e.g., bug titles, affected systems, dates, and outcomes. -->